 - 1. Read General Rules and Regulations. - 2.
 Products exhibited in this division must have been grown in the current club year by bona fide members exhibiting them. - 3.
 Exhibits in this division need not be mature.
 Effort should be made, however, to select entries that are as mature as possible. - 4.
 No exhibitor will be awarded more than one premium in any one class. - 5.
-Classes calling for a one-gallon glass jar sample wheat, oats, barley, alfalfa may have a 21/2" diameter Styrofoam cylinder placed in it to reduce the amount of grain to about three quarts. - 6.
-Cut flowers will not wilt if placed in warm water in container before bringing for exhibition. - 7.
+Classes calling for a one-gallon glass jar sample wheat, oats, barley, alfalfa may have a 21⁄2" diameter Styrofoam cylinder placed in it to reduce the amount of grain to about three quarts. - Cut flowers will not wilt if placed in warm water in container before bringing for exhibition. - 7.
 Only one entry per class permitted. - 8.
-In FIELD CROPS, a Grand Champion Seed Exhibit may be selected.
+In FIELD CROPS, a Grand Champion Seed Exhibit may be selected. - 9.
+Members can exhibit cut flowers and fresh floral arrangements in disposable or nondisposable containers.
+Containers cannot be picked up until release time on Saturday. - 10.
+All entries must be freestanding, easily moved, and not require any special equipment to display.
+Hanging entries are not accepted. - 11.
+Hay samples should be approximately 15"x12"x6".
+Maximum thickness of 6' and minimum of 5'.
+Hay samples should be tied with a "T".
+Wrap the twine horizontally around the hay and tie, then wrap vertically and tie.